Contradicting FBI view, Clinton’s leaked speeches portray her as computer savvy

 Contrary to views collected by the FBI that Hillary Clinton was a technophobe unsophisticated in the use of computers, her paid speeches indicate that she was well aware of the dangers of computer hacking and penetration and that diplomats would be “totally vulnerable” without extreme precautions.

-The Clinton campaign has declined to vouch for the authenticity of the leaked emails, and has suggested they might be fake, though the emails apparently were pirated during the same hacking effort that capptured emails whose release led to the resignation of Democratic National Committee chair Rep. Debbie Wasserman Schultz in July.
+The Clinton campaign has declined to vouch for the authenticity of the leaked emails and has suggested they might be fake, though the emails apparently were pirated during the same hacking effort that captured emails whose publication led to the resignation of Democratic National Committee chair Rep. Debbie Wasserman Schultz in July.

 One of the newly released emails includes transcripts of numerous private remarks Clinton made in recent years about the dangers of being a victim of hacking and the backwardness of the State Department bureaucracy in adopting new technology.